-Extractables and leachables (E&L) studies are in-depth analytical investigations of the chemical interactions between a pharmaceutical formulation and a drug delivery system, container closure system, or other packaging component.
-They also extend to assessments of the impact of manufacturing components on drug products.
+Extractables and leachables (E&L) studies are in-depth analytical investigations of the chemical interactions between a medical device and a drug product or the human body itself.
 The primary purpose of an E&L investigation is to identify any potential chemicals derived from the interaction of the constituent parts and then to determine the impact to human health and/or drug efficacy that those chemicals pose.
 This identification is an extractables/leachables profile.
-Organizations that seek to provide guidance for pharmaceutical E&L studies include the FDA, ICH, BPOG, and USP.
+Organizations that seek to provide guidance for medical device E&L studies include the FDA, ICH, and ISO.

 What are Extractables?

-Extractables are substances in a manufacturing, packaging, or drug delivery component which can be “pulled out” using stressing conditions such as strong solvents, elevated temperatures, and/or increased surface area.
+Extractables are substances in a medical device which can be “pulled out” using stressing conditions such as strong solvents, elevated temperatures, and/or increased surface area.
 Substances observed in this stage are characterized and identified per FDA guidelines and further evaluated by a toxicologist to determine if the substance is a potential hazard.
-Common extractables include plasticizers, surfactants, processing aids, degradants, and container closure system materials.
+Common extractables include plasticizers, surfactants, processing aids, degradants, and other materials.

 What are Leachables?

-Leachables are substances in the manufacturing, packaging, or drug delivery component that leach or “come out” under normal conditions of exposure over the natural lifespan of a product.
+Leachables are substances in the medical device that leach or “come out” under normal conditions of exposure over the natural lifespan of the product.
 Sources of leachables are potentially numerous and can include anything from residual manufacturing solvents to ink and adhesives from labels of secondary packaging material.
 FDA guidelines monitor known extractables and leachables to ensure human exposure levels do not exceed appropriate safety limits.